XIMDEX/structured-data/doc/guide.md

     ]
 }
 ```

+> Note: the properties are simplified to just 1 to serve as example due to the bigger amount of them available.

 We can see all the properties and their available types for the *Person* type and their inherited schemas listed in the "schemas" node.
 In this example, some of the properties come from the *Thing* schema.